Realization of graded monomial ideal rings modulo torsion: Realization of graded monomial ideal rings

 By Lemma~\ref{lemma_free SES} $(E^{-p,p+q}_{\infty})_f\cong\left((\mathscr{F}^{-p})_f/(\mathscr{F}^{-p+1})_f\right)_f$.
 By Lemma~\ref{lemma_E_infty} $(E^{-p,p+q}_{\infty})_f$ is zero unless~$p=0$, so $H^q_f(X_A)\cong(E^{0,q}_{\infty})_f\cong A^q$ as modules. \end{proof}

-Before going to the extension problem of the $E_{\infty}$-page, we look back at Lemma~\ref{lemma_E_infty} and consider the special case where all of the even degree generators of $A$ are in degree 2.
-Then we do not need to mod out by torsion and get a generalization of the results of Bahri-Bendersky-Cohen-Gitler~\cite[Theorem 2.2]{BBCG2} and Trevisan~\cite[Theorem 3.6]{trevisan}.
+Before going to the extension problem of the $E_{\infty}$-page, we consider the special case where all of the even degree generators of $A$ are in degree 2.
+The following theorem refines Lemma~\ref{lemma_H(XS)=S as mod} and shows that $H^*(X_A)\cong A$ as algebras without modding out the cohomology by torsion.
+This generalizes the results of Bahri-Bendersky-Cohen-Gitler~\cite[Theorem 2.2]{BBCG2} and Trevisan~\cite[Theorem 3.6]{trevisan}.

-\begin{prop} Let $A$ be a graded monomial ideal ring where its generators have either degree 2 or arbitrary positive odd degrees.
-Then $H^*(X_A)\cong A$. \end{prop}
+\begin{thm} Let $A$ be a graded monomial ideal ring where its generators have either degree~2 or arbitrary positive odd degrees.
+Then $H^*(X_A)\cong A$ as algebras. \end{thm}